dflook/terraform-github-actions/terraform-fmt-check/README.md

 * `backend_config_file`

-  List of terraform backend config files to use, one per line.
-This is used for discovering the terraform version to use, if not otherwise specified.
+  List of Terraform backend config files to use, one per line.
+This is used for discovering the Terraform version to use, if not otherwise specified.
   See [dflook/terraform-version](https://github.com/dflook/terraform-github-actions/tree/main/terraform-version#terraform-version-action) for details.
   Paths should be relative to the GitHub Actions workspace